CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 7. After the purchase of your system, we deliver detailed installation notes and offer technical support to ensure your new landscape lighting system meets all your expectations.

 * Please note: We have clients in multiple time zones.
 We prefer that most communication is done via email.
 We are happy to schedule phone calls for clients who prefer that method.
 Email helps us stay organized, accurate, and allows us to work at various times.
-John completes all designs himself, and other employees are located right here in the United States.
+John completes all designs himself.
+All employees are located right here in the United States.

 Copyright © 2025